-The principal role of the board is to lead the firm's strategic priorities.
-The board is responsible for determining national policy, strategy and governance standards.
+The principal role of the Board is to lead the firm's strategic priorities.
+The Board is responsible for determining national policy, strategy and governance standards.
 It approves and oversees delivery of the overall vision and strategy for the firm's profitable success and growth.
-The board appoint, direct and hold the chief executive officer (CEO) accountable for ensuring the business is operating in a manner consistent with the vision and values.
+The Board appoint and direct the Chief Executive Officer (CEO) and hold him/her accountable for ensuring the business is operating in a manner consistent with the vision and values.

-The board consists of the following members:
+The Board consists of the following members: